rfun/tethys/docs/tethys_sdk/tethys_cli.rst

 * **-p --portal-file**: Absolute path to :file:`portal.yml` file for Tethys Application installation.
 If provided this file will be used to gather portal configuration for services.
 The active directory will be searched for a portal.yml file

+* **-s --services-file**: Absolute path to :file:`services.yml` file for Tethys Application installation if different than default.
+By default it will look for services.yml in the root of your application directory.

 * **--force-services**: Force the use of :file:`services.yml` over `portal.yml` file